IntelliTect/Coalesce/docs/pages/generated/client/model-config.rst

 Root Configuration
 ~~~~~~~~~~~~~~~~~~

-These properties are available to both ViewModelConfiguration and ListViewModelConfiguration.
+These properties on :ts:`Coalesce.GlobalConfiguration` are available to both ViewModelConfiguration, ListViewModelConfiguration, and ServiceClientConfiguration.

 baseApiUrl - :ts:`"/api"`
     The relative url where the API may be found.